 Transportation Projects and Programs

 The City has identified a comprehensive list of multimodal transportation system improvement projects and programs.
 The multimodal improvement projects address transportation needs within the existing City limits.
 It also identifies improvement projects within the City’s unincorporated UGA needed to serve future growth within the area as it is annexed.
 Improvements under other jurisdictions include previously identified projects as well as potential improvements identified by the City of Yakima.
 The City will continue to coordinate with the other agencies in their transportation planning efforts to facilitate development of a comprehensive transportation system for the City and surrounding communities.
-Exhibit 5-37 shows a map of the projects.

 Each of the projects have been assigned a likely timing horizon of short-range (2027-2032), mid-range (2033-2040), and long-range (2040-2050).
 The timing blends the relative priority of each project with the likely timing to be able to fund, design, and construct an improvement project.
 The timing horizon also takes into consideration the availability of funding, which is presented in Chapter 5.